Tips for Buying the Best 125-Gallon Aquarium Light

 4. Carefully unplug each diode.

-And here’s a video of some guy doing it:
+And here’s a video of some guy doing it on a similar light:

 How to remove the lenses off of a Mars Aqua Led (165w)